Tracardi/tracardi-api/docs/running/filtering.md

-FIltering is used in Tracardi to limit the number of event, profiles, etc on the page.
+Filtering is used in Tracardi to limit the number of event, profiles, etc. on the page.
 It uses a query parser that allows to define the rules of filtering.

 The query string is parsed into a series of terms and operators.
 A term can be a single word a phrase, surrounded by